DraftShift/Docs/CONTRIBUTING_GUIDES.md

 ```

 #### `author` (required)
 The author or organization that created the guide.
-Use "DSD" for official DraftShift Design guides.
+Use "DraftShift Design" for official DraftShift Design guides.

 ```yaml
 author: "DraftShift Design"